Founding Fellows: Ten Years of Academic Excellence

 Parking

-Guests should park in Mount Vernon visitor parking lots, and enter the Library via the pedestrian gate near the four-way traffic intersection (across from the Mount Vernon Inn Restaurant).
+Guests should park in the Mount Vernon visitor parking lots and enter the auditorium via the Shops at Mount Vernon.